 Investment Opportunity Summary

-Autonomy is the single most important feature driving demand for future defense & security drone solutions.
-As autonomy improves, Drone-in-a-box (DIB) providers will be an increasingly large percentage for those domains.
+Autonomy is the single most important feature driving demand for future defense and security drone solutions.
+As autonomy improves, drone-in-a-box (DIB) providers will make up an increasingly large percentage of those domains.

 Increased demand for autonomous drones, advanced AI that streamlines data collection and processing, and growing interest in solutions that can remotely conduct repeatable inspections are the primary drivers of the DIB market.
-Overall, improved autonomy is driven by more robust sensors, increased computing power and advanced software.
+Overall, improved autonomy is facilitated via enhanced sensor robustness, computing power, and software.
 This can include precision landing systems such as those provided by robust charging pads.
-In addition, Software that provides unmanned traffic management will be required information about autonomous drone flights.
+In addition, software that enables unmanned traffic management will utilize information from autonomous drone flights.

-Therfore, there has been a growing trend of drone-agnostic DIB solutions coming to market.
-While these solutions are generally less capable than DIB products with proprietary drones, as commercial off-the-shelf (COTS) drone technologies advance in coming years, there will be fewer distinctions between agnostic and proprietary DIB solutions.
-Particulary, Global militaries have shown an increased interest in deployable DIB solutions (“military-of-the shelf”) so they can conduct various surveillance and intelligence gathering operations while minimizing threats to personnel.
+This has led to a growing trend of drone-agnostic DIB solutions coming to market.
+While these solutions are generally less capable than DIB products with proprietary drones, as commercial off-the-shelf (COTS) drone technologies advance in the coming years there will be fewer distinctions between agnostic and proprietary DIB solutions.
+In particular, global militaries have shown increased interest in deployable DIB (“off-the-shelf military”) solutions that enable them to conduct surveillance and intelligence-gathering operations while minimizing threats to personnel.

-On the other hand, Regulatory restrictions that require pilots to maintain visual contact while operating commercial drones pose the most significant roadblock to DIB market growth; FAA restrictions; and conservative approach towards adopting new tactical technological solutions to battlefield are still restrains to market growth.
+On the other hand, there remain several roadblocks to market growth.
+The most significant of these is regulatory restrictions that require pilots to maintain visual contact while operating commercial drones; however, FAA restrictions and conservative approaches toward the adoption of new tactical technological solutions on the battlefield also represent limitations.

-However, technological advances and demonstrations of safe operations have been leading to increasingly permissive waivers to regulations in some regions – an catalyze market potential growth.
+Nevertheless, technological advances and demonstrations of safe operations have led to increasingly permissive waivers to regulations in some regions—thereby catalyzing market potential growth.

 The solution: Atlas Dynamics

-Atlas Dynamics is a designer and manufacturer of autonomous UAV systems for professional use cases that work with prominent defense, security and infrastructure institutions in the U.S., E.U. and Israel.
+Atlas Dynamics is a designer and manufacturer of autonomous UAV systems for professional use cases that work with prominent defense, security, and infrastructure institutions in the U.S., E.U., and Israel.

-The company portfolio answers most demands and trends of the DIB market, particularly in the defense and security markets; Thus, Atlas Dynamics develops DIB solution that are continuously evaluating the sensors, processors and software that enable autonomous operation.
-In addition, the company includes integrating existing and new technologies into its products, with a stong R&D function.
-This applies to the drones, their docks and any associated data storage and processing services the company offers.
+The company portfolio can meet most demands and trends of the DIB market, particularly in the defense and security domains.
+In addition, Atlas Dynamics develops DIB solutions based on continuous evaluation of the sensors, processors, and software that enable autonomous operation.
+The company integrates both existing and new technologies into its products, and has a strong R&D function.
+This applies to the drones, their docks, and all associated data-storage and -processing services the company offers.

-Specifically, The company is known for its sensors and subsystems that are smaller and can improve platform aerodynamics, while reducing weight helps a platform achieve longer flight durations even if battery energy densities remain the same.
-In addition, when it comes to charging drone platforms, which are almost all fully electric, Atlas Dynamics DIB solutions either charge the battery via a charging pad or use an interior mechanism to swap for a pre-charged battery.
-All, in a way that presents high value for battlefield or other extereme situations for the end-user.
+Atlas Dynamics is particularly known for its sensors and subsystems, which are smaller than those of competitors and can improve platform aerodynamics while reducing weight; this helps platforms achieve longer flight durations even if battery energy densities remain the same.
+With regard to charging drone platforms, which are almost all fully electric, Atlas Dynamics’ DIB solutions either charge the battery via a charging pad or use an interior mechanism to swap the depleted battery for a pre-charged one.
+Overall, the solutions provide high value in battlefield or other extreme situations for end-users.